uhm-descartes/ee342/morea/discrete-rv/assessment-drv.md

 	 Notice how we can answer the above questions even though we don't have the full probability model.

-2. Let us go back to Quicksort from prior modules.
-In this episode, we will see the probability any two elements are directly compared (in any step) of the Quicksort algorithm run on $$n$$ elements.
-Recall the probability space we wrote for this problem.
+2. **Quicksort** Let us go back to Quicksort from prior modules.
+In this episode, we will see the probability any two elements are directly compared (in any step) of the Quicksort algorithm run on
+   $$n$$ elements, and thereby compute the average number of comparisons required for any sequence.
+Recall the probability space we wrote for this problem, but assume that the starting sequence is fixed.
+Equivalently, we are conditioning on the starting sequence.

    We will adopt the following notation: for $$1\le i\le n$$, we will denote by $$e_i$$, the $$i'$$th smallest element in the list.
 We may